OpenEnroth/OpenEnroth/HACKING.md

 * `*` and `&` in type declarations are preceded by a space.
 So it's `char *string`, and not `char* string`.
 * Documentation should be in doxydoc format with `\` used for tags, and starting with `/**` comment introducer.
 * Documentation should be written in English.
 There are some leftover comments in Russian throughout the codebase, feel free to translate them into English when you have a chance.
 * Please leave original function offsets intact (eg '//----- (00436523)')
+* Use `enum class`es followed by `using enum` statements instead of ordinary `enum`s.
+This provides type safety without changing the syntax.
+For flags, use `Flags` class.